Arji90/portfolio_python_habits_tracking_app/README.md

 ### Setup databases with example data (relevant for the tutor)
 to set up the databases with the required example-data, please execute **habits_test_db_entries.py**

-the script will display a warning that it will delete the 2 databases (if they exist) and replace them with the example-content.
+the script will display a warning that it will delete the 2 databases (if they exist) and replace them with the example-content

 note: please execute this AFTER editing the habits.properties file to prevent errors